The Long and the Short of It: What Everyone Should Know About BRCA

-- Several other cancers including endometrial, laryngeal, colorectal, gastric cancers and lymphoma
+- Small, but increased risk of several other cancers including melanoma, endometrial, laryngeal, colorectal, gastric cancers and lymphoma

 BRCA carriers are also at higher risk of developing cancer at a younger age on average and the cancers that develop can often be more aggressive and resistant to treatment.
 Knowing your carrier status is powerful information.
-It can help you take preventative measures and can help your doctors identify the best course of action for you in the case that you do develop a genetically-linked cancer.
+It can help you take preventative measures (whether you are female or male) and can help your doctors identify the best course of action for you in the case that you do develop a genetically-linked cancer.
 It also provides important information for your family, as this gene could be carried by other family members and can be passed on to your children.

 What is the BRCA risk for people with Ashkenazi Jewish background?

 In the general (non-genetically Jewish) population, estimates vary but the risk of carrying a BRCA mutation is approximately 1/500-1/1000.
 In people of Ashkenazi Jewish descent, the risk is about 10 times greater than in the general population – about 1 in 40 or 2.5% of Ashkenazi Jews.
 Most carriers in the Ashkenazi Jewish population carry one of three specific mutations of BRCA1 or BRCA2.
 About 90% of carriers carry either BRCA1 185delAG, BRCA1 5382insC, or BRCA2 6174delT.
-Knowing which mutation you have as a carrier is important for understanding your specific risk profile for various cancers.
-For instance, female carriers of BRCA 2 6174delT are at a significantly lower risk of developing breast cancer than carriers of the other founder mutations.
+Knowing which mutation you have as a carrier can be important for understanding your risk profile for various cancers.

 What if my family is not religious or I’m not ‘fully’ Jewish?
 Does this change my risk?

-The increased risk of carrying BRCA1 or BRCA2 is a Jewish (genetic) heritage issue, not a religious issue.
+The increased risk of carrying BRCA1 or BRCA2 is a Jewish (genetic) heritage issue, not a religiosity issue.
 People who carry these gene mutations may not be actively affiliated in any way with Judaism.
+They may even be completely unaware of any Ashkenazi Jewish heritage, due to various historical and political events.
 Of course, coming from a mixed background will decrease the chances that you might have inherited these genes, but it will not eliminate the risk.
 Anyone who believes they may have parents, grand-parents or even great-grandparents of Ashkenazi Jewish descent should discuss the possibility of genetic testing with their family doctor or another trusted health professional.